haliconfr/delivery/README.md

 - plane flying
 - already set up to use my unity-autoinstaller if you want

-music was composed by Scruffy and Rud uses a world rolling shader to mimic the one used in Animal Crossing, which was made by NotSlot.
+music was composed by Scruffy and Rud. uses a world rolling shader to mimic the one used in Animal Crossing, which was made by NotSlot. uses a heavily edited free-to-use water shader not originally made by me.

 3d models and code are free to use, music is free to use as long as it isn't monitized. anything made by me doesn't need credit :)